-Minnesota Cooking Burger - Freezer to Plate in 30 Minutes
+Minnesota Cooking: The Ranched Burger - Freezer to Plate in 30 Minutes

 I placed them in my oven at 350 for 20 minutes.
 After 20 minutes, I flipped the burgers over.
 I then, set the timer for 5 more minutes.
 I took the burgers out of the oven and placed a piece of sliced American cheese on one of the patties.
 I started the toaster oven and got ready to put the burger together.
 I used a couple small pats of butter on the bread.
 Normally it would melt with the heat of the toast, but it's cold in my kitchen today with the winter wind blowing and my kitchen is cold, so the butter is slightly hard.

 I took the burger with the cheese and placed it on the slice of bread.
 I put Ranch dressing on the top of the cheese, and put the other piece of toast on top.

 I like to cut my sandwiches into four pieces.
 Petite fours, my mom called them.
 She also told me later that she only did it because I was a little kid, but I still cut my sandwiches this way to this day.

 - 1 patty hamburger

 - 4 patties butter

 - 3 tablespoons brown gravy mix